-You probably have a favourite seam allowance.
-(Yes, that’s the kind of blog this is – favourite seam allowances.
+You probably have a favorite seam allowance.
+(Yes, that’s the kind of blog this is – favorite seam allowances.
 Life on the edge, indeed).

 What it is depends on many things, most likely the type of sewing you first learnt, or the type you do most often.
 And if you switch to a different type of project you may find yourself wanting to stick to what you know or, worse, having to confront (gasp!) change.

 I started off sewing clothing, with its generous 16mm (5/8″) seam allowances and got a bit of a shock when I tackled my first quilting project – 6mm (1/4”) seam?
 Are they mad?
 How can anyone work with so little?

 So, are they mad?
 Let’s think about what kind of seam allowances people use, why and what that tells us about the best choice.

 It took me quite a long time to realize this, but the truth is – there’s no seam allowance police waiting to arrest you if you dare to change the seam allowances.

 You can use whatever seam allowance you prefer.